Reconstructibility of matroid polytopes: The problem of polytope reconstruction

-In contrast, there are simple $d$-polytopes that cannot be reconstructed from their dual graphs; equivalently, \emph{simplicial polytopes}, polytopes in which every facet is a simplex, that cannot be reconstructed from their graphs.
-This follows from the facts that the graphs of neighbourly $d$-polytopes on $n$ vertices are complete graphs and neighbourly polytopes with even dimension are simplicial.
-A $d$-polytope is called {\it neighbourly} if every $\lfloor d/2 \rfloor$-element subset of its vertices is the vertex set of a face.
-In particular, there are two combinatorially inequivalent neighbourly 4-polytopes on eight vertices, one of them being a cyclic polytope \cite[Theorem~7.2.4]{Gruenbaum:2003}.

-Polytopes in which every facet is a cube are called {\it cubical polytopes}.
-Cubical polytopes are not determined by their graphs and their dimensions.
-Sanyal and Ziegler \cite[Corollary~ 3.8]{SanZie10} constructed combinatorially inequivalent, cubical $d$-polytopes on $n$ vertices with the same $\lfloor d/2\rfloor$-skeleton as the $n$-cube; these are \textit{neighbourly cubical $d$-polytopes}.
+An example of polytopes that are not determined by their graphs and their dimensions are \emph{cubical polytopes}.
+These are polytopes in which every facet is a cube.
+Sanyal and Ziegler \cite[Corollary~ 3.8]{SanZie10} constructed combinatorially inequivalent, cubical $d$-polytopes on $n$ vertices with the same $\lfloor \tfrac{d}{2}\rfloor$-skeleton as the $n$-cube.

 Joswig \cite[Conjecture~3.1]{Joswig:2000} conjectured that cubical polytopes can be reconstructed from their dual graphs.
 Our first contribution is a counterexample (Example~\ref{ex:dualcubical}) to Joswig's conjecture in the strict sense of Problem~\ref{prob:rec}.